error-27/mazerunner/README.md

 # mazerunner
 An esoteric programming language where you build a maze for a rat.

-## TODO
-* [x] Instructions to pop from stack and copy to an accumulator.
-* [ ] Instruction to take text input and put it in the stack.
-* [x] Control flow instruction that allows left if both accumulators are equal.

 ## The Rat
 - The rat starts at the `S` character and tries to reach the `C` character.
 - The rat must eat a cheese (`c` character) every ten steps or the program stops.